bleonar5/mTurk-Study-Manager/README.md

 Inside the 'appconfig.cfg' file, which is found in the 'app' directory, you will find a template ready to fill out.
 For your `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY`, if you don't know how to find these, you can follow [this simple guide][https://help.bittitan.com/hc/en-us/articles/115008255268-How-do-I-find-my-AWS-Access-Key-and-Secret-Access-Key-].

-For your SQLALCHEMY_DATABASE_URI, you can find this by logging into heroku.com, navigating to the homepage for the app you've created, and checking the 'Installed Add-ons' section.
+For your `SQLALCHEMY_DATABASE_URI`, you can find this by logging into heroku.com, navigating to the homepage for the app you've created, and checking the 'Installed Add-ons' section.
 If there's an add-on called 'Heroku Postgres', then click this.
 Otherwise click 'Configure Add-ons' and search 'postgres' to add a database.
 Once you've clicked on your postgres database, navigate to 'Settings' and click 'View Credentials'.
 Copy the field labeled 'URI' into your config file as `SQLALCHEMY_DATABASE_URI`.

 You will also need to input your app's name (exactly as it appears) for the `APP_NAME` field, and you should provide a personalized password in the `PASSWORD` field, which you will use to authorize actions while using the app.